Warnings for Vyvanse

 ADHD

-Safety and effectiveness have been established in pediatric patients with ADHD ages 6 to 17
+Safety and effectiveness of VYVANSE have been established in pediatric patients with ADHD ages 6 to 17 years [see DOSAGE AND ADMINISTRATION, ADVERSE REACTIONS, CLINICAL PHARMACOLOGY, and Clinical Studies].

-Safety and efficacy in pediatric patients below the age of 6 years have not been established.
+Safety and effectiveness of VYVANSE have not been established in pediatric patients below the age of 6 years.

 BED

-Safety and effectiveness in patients less than 18 years of age have not been established.
+Safety and effectiveness of VYVANSE have not been established in pediatric patients with BED less than 18 years of age.

 Growth Suppression

-Growth should be monitored during treatment with stimulants, including VYVANSE, and children who are not growing or gaining weight as expected may need to have their treatment interrupted [see WARNINGS AND PRECAUTIONS , ADVERSE REACTIONS].
+Growth should be monitored during treatment with stimulants, including VYVANSE, and pediatric patients who are not growing or gaining weight as expected may need to have their treatment interrupted [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

 Juvenile Animal Data